Common noctule: Reproduction and migration

 Common noctules roosting in the crevice of a building.

 The common noctule is a migrating species with female bias, meaning that the females migrate but the males do not.
-Mating season is in late summer in the wintering areas, and the females store the sperm in the uterus during hibernation until fertilization in spring.
+Mating season is in late summer in the wintering areas, and the females store the sperm in the uterus during hibernation until fertilisation in spring.
 During early pregnancy in late April the females migrate north, as far as the Baltic region, to return to their natal maternity colonies and give birth after being pregnant for six to eight weeks.
 Each female rears one or two young per year.
 At birth the offspring is about a third of the maternal body weight, and after three to four weeks of suckling the young leave the roost almost fully developed – so the female rears the offspring to full size entirely on milk.
 Male common noctules do not migrate, but scatter along the females' migration routes to have higher chances of attracting the first females migrating back to the wintering regions.
 The reproductive cycle of male bats seems to correspond directly to season and food availability and spermatogenesis can be affected by body condition.
 In early autumn, males develop large testes and aim to attract females with singing calls.
 While in the harem roosts, males often do not enter torpor, but stay awake and mobile to defend the females from other males trying to copulate.
 Another reason for the avoidance of torpor during late summer and early autumn can be that spermatogenesis in bats can be delayed when resting metabolic rate is depressed, i.e. during torpor and hibernation.
 During the summer, male noctules are solitary or form small bachelor groups.
 In Europe, the young are reared mainly in the northern parts of the distribution area, north of roughly 48°–49°N latitude.
 With the exception of the main breeding area, several smaller and isolated breeding areas are known – recorded in Slovakia, Hungary, Bulgaria, Slovenia, Iberian Peninsula and Italy.